kljr/SpringboardVM/README.md

 Drupal VM ships with a firewall.
 You can disable it by ssh-ing into the machine and doing `sudo service firewall stop`

-A Vagrantfile named `Vagrantfile.local` is placed in the config directory to override anything in DrupalVM's Vagrantfile.
+A Vagrantfile named `Vagrantfile.custom` can be placed in the config directory to override or add to DrupalVM's and DruVMoser's Vagrant files.

 ## Credits